 In addition to celiac disease, there are several other conditions can cause people to react badly to gluten, including irritable bowel syndrome and gluten intolerance.

 People that have issues with gluten often experience bloating, abdominal pain, gas, or diarrhea after eating foods that are high in gluten.

 How Can I Tell If I Have a Gluten Sensitivity?

 If you suspect that you have issues with gluten, the best thing that you can do is discuss your symptoms with your doctor.
 Your doctor may recommend that you try an elimination diet so that you can identify the foods that are causing your digestive issues.

 Your doctor may also have you undergo a test to see if you have celiac disease.
 Currently, it’s only possible to test for celiac disease, not gluten intolerance.

 Gluten is found in a number of foods, but it’s not something that your body needs.
 If you want to give up gluten for a few weeks to see if it helps with some of your symptoms, you can do that without any risk.

-However, if celiac disease is suspected, you’ll have to have eaten gluten for a while beforehand to be tested.
+However, if celiac disease is suspected, you’ll have to eat gluten for a while before you can be tested.
 It’s also not recommended to do elimination diets without guidance from a doctor, so definitely – talk to your doctor!